 In regards to the recreation needs of special populations, East Brookfield built a new Elementary School in 2002.
 This relatively new facility offers school-aged children a variety of recreation facilities including a gym, a softball field with bleachers, a soccer field, basketball court and a tennis court.
 In terms of recreation activities for seniors, the Town envisions using a portion of the 115-acre Pelletier property (new acquired by the Town through its right-of-first-refusal under the Chapter 61 program) for affordable senior housing.
 As part of the senior housing project, senior-specific recreation amenities will be considered.
 The Town is also in the process of retaining a consultant to prepare an ADA transition plan.
-This plan will cover all town-owned recreation facilities.
+This plan will cover all town-owned recreation facilities and will address the needs identified in the Section 504/ADA Self-Evaluation, found in Appendix B of this document.